 The Assassin bug – you might not be too thrilled with the idea of armies of assassins lurking about your garden, but you should be.

 Assassin bugs are beneficial insects that make very handy garden helpers.

-There are thousands of varieties of assassin bugs, and all are voracious pest predators consuming large numbers of aphid garden pests to leaf devouring caterpillars and even some very small mammals.
+There are thousands of varieties of assassin bugs, and all are voracious pest predators.
+They naturally kill aphid garden pests in large numbers and devour leaf caterpillars and even some very small mammals.